By Grand Central Station I Sat Down and Wept

 Whichever part of you wins the debate, however, there are a few things you can’t argue.
 The prose is poetic, elegantly written and, most importantly of all, hauntingly beautiful in its honesty.

-Guest review contributed by A Literary Mind.
+This guest review was contributed by A Literary Mind.
 As a self professed book geek, A Literary Mind is a nook of a place where its blogger can discuss all things books-related, be it bookish thoughts (such as her hatred for tiny fonts) to Challenges (She’s currently working her way through 4 different challenges).